hhman24/hhman24/README.md

 - 🔭 I’m a student at [Ho Chi Minh University of Science](hcmus.edu.vn)
 - 😄 I also learn online at [CS50](https://cs50.harvard.edu/college/2022/spring/) on [EDX](https://www.edx.org)
-- 🌱 I’m learning and researching about software and AI
+- 🌱 I’m learning and researching about Crypto and AI
 - 📫 How to reach me: **hhman240602@gmail.com** or **20127102@student.hcmus.edu.vn**
 - ⚡ Check out my portfolio at: